-- 1. The Procuring Entity shall publish, together with the bidding documents, the specific procurement notice according to SADC publication guidelines after 30 days since the publication of the general procurement notice. - The specific procurement notice shall provide with all the information referring to their capacity to implement the project, including technical capacity, financial capacity, economic capacity and professional capacity.
+- 1. The Contracting Authority shall publish, together with the bidding documents, the specific procurement notice according to SADC publication guidelines not earlier than 30 days after the publication of the general procurement notice. - 2.
+The specific procurement notice shall provide all the information referring to bidders' capacity to implement the project, including technical capacity, financial capacity, economic capacity and professional capacity.
 It shall also contain the rules of origin and nationality applicable to the tender. - 3.
 The time allowed for bidders to submit their application shall be sufficient to allow proper competition.
 The minimum period for submitting applications is thirty (30) days from the date of publication of the procurement notice.
-The period shall be determined by the contract size and complexity. - 4.
-The procurement notice must provide potential contractors with the information they need to determine their capacity to fulfil the contract.
-The selection criteria contained in the specific procurement notice (technical, economic, financial and professional capacity) must be clear, objective and possible to prove by bidders.
+The period shall be determined by the contract size and complexity.

+- 4. The specific procurement notice must provide potential contractors with the information they need to determine their capacity to fulfil the contract.
+The selection criteria contained in the specific procurement notice (technical, economic, financial and professional capacity) must be clear, objective and possible to prove by the bidders.
 The selection criteria shall be adapted to the nature, complexity and cost of the assignment. - 5.
-For International and Regional Open Bidding, the minimum time allowed for candidates to submit their applications shall be thirty (30) days from the date of publication.
-However, the Procuring Entity may decide to grant a longer period. - 6.
-The Procuring Entity shall publish clarifications or corrigenda to the general procurement notice.
-If the corrigenda are of substance the Procuring Entity may extend the original period for submission. - 7.
+The Contracting Authority shall publish clarifications or corrigenda to the specific procurement notice.
+If the corrigenda are of substance the Contracting Authority may extend the initial deadline for submission. - 6.
 The specific procurement notice shall be part of the Bidding Documents.
 It shall contain also the selection criteria (technical, economic, financial and professional), which must be assessed before assessing the technical offer.